 CARRIE ALMOND of Missouri

-Carrie Almond was elected president of the National Federation of Republican Women (NFRW) at the 38th Biennial Convention in Phoenix and took office in January 2016.
-She dedicated 2016 to helping encourage women to work tirelessly to take back the White House by traveling more than 35,000 miles to 39 states on the NFRW's "Destination: White House" tour.
+Carrie Almond was elected president of the National Federation of Republican Women (NFRW) at the 38th Biennial Convention in Phoenix and served from January 2016 through December 2017.
+During her term, Carrie encouraged women to work tirelessly to take back the White House by traveling more than 35,000 miles to 39 states on the NFRW's "Destination: White House" tour.

 Previously, she served the NFRW as second vice president, treasurer, member-at-large, executive liaison to the Program and Public Relations committees, and director of Regions 4 and 8.